Skip to content

 Features

-• Preview commit message before committing — message is written into the SCM box, not committed blindly
+• Preview your commit message before committing — written into the SCM box, never committed blindly

 • Edit before you commit — full control, always